 Offer mentoring and advice only as support.
 If they succeed, wonderful!
 Make sure to reward them.
 If they fail, again, wonderful!
 Correct them respectfully and coach them on turning the failure into a success.

 7. Reward in Public; Correct in Private

 Strive to reward your employees in public and not correct them in front of others.
 Nothing can disempower a worker faster than public correction, which is humiliating and makes an adult feel like a child.
 Such correction is likely to create disempowered, disengaged employees.

 The “helicopter-supervisor,” like the helicopter-parent, hovers, corrects, and squelches independence and creativity.
-Such helicoptering breeds resentment because no one likes being monitored and evaluated constantly.
+Such helicoptering breeds resentment because no one likes being monitored and evaluated all the time.
 Another word for this is micromanager.
 Make sure you’re not one.

 These short-terms strategies can be implemented immediately, yet bear long-term results.
-The following long-term solutions take more time and may require coordination with different departments, such as finance or professional development.
+The following long-term solutions take more time and may require coordination with different departments.

 One means of empowering young leaders is to place them in positions of opportunity and leadership.
 Here are some ideas:

 - Permit your workers to explore new ways of doing old things

 - Let junior employees attend higher-level meetings with the expectation that they'll contribute meaningfully